Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code

 \begin{itemize}[left=0pt] \item \textbf{Originality.} To the best of our knowledge, we present the first comprehensive study to investigate the impact of different model compression strategies on the robustness of compressed language models for code under adversarial attacks across well-studied software analytics tasks.

-\item \textbf{Extensive study.} We conduct a thorough assessment of the robustness of compressed versions of three widely used code language models: CodeBERT, CodeGPT, and PLBART, across three software analytics tasks: clone detection, code summarization, and vulnerability detection.
-To ensure a comprehensive analysis, we employ four state-of-the-art classical adversarial attack methods: ALERT, BeamAttack, MHM, and WIR-Random.
-We then evaluate the robustness of compressed models using six established metrics.
+\item \textbf{Extensive study.} We conduct a thorough assessment of the robustness of compressed versions of six widely used code language models: CodeBERT, GraphCodeBERT, CodeGPT, CodeT5, UniXcoder, and PLBART, across three software analytics tasks: clone detection, code summarization, and vulnerability detection.
+To ensure a comprehensive analysis, we employ five SOTA adversarial attack methods: ALERT, BeamAttack, MHM, WIR-Random, and CODA.
+We then evaluate the robustness of compressed models using six standard metrics.